openvinotoolkit/openvino/src/bindings/python/docs/test_examples.md

 *To be added...*

 ### Running OpenVINO:tm: Python API tests
-*For simplicity all of these commands require to navigate to main Python API folder first:*
+*For simplicity, all of these commands require to navigate to the main Python API folder first:*
 ```shell
 cd .../openvino/src/bindings/python/
 ```